rondlite/reaction-docs/website/versioned_docs/version-v1.11.0/swag-shop-landing-page.md

 Products.attachSchema(ExtendedSchema, { replace: true, selector: { type: "simple" } });
 ```

 Besides the Product schema, we’ll also need to extend the Filters schema, which is used to pass filter criteria when subscribing to products.
-For more information on how simple schemas are used and how to override it in Reaction, visit our [docs](https://docs.reactioncommerce.com/reaction-docs/trunk/simple-schema).
+For more information on how simple schemas are used and how to override it in Demandvisit our [docs](https://docs.reactioncommerce.com/reaction-docs/trunk/simple-schema).

 [/imports/plugins/custom/reaction-swag-shop/server/publications/collections/schemas/filters.js](https://github.com/reactioncommerce/reaction-swag-shop/blob/15ae96a2f9607e155df0b2ae9a47210d799eb2a8/server/publications/collections/schemas/filters.js)
 ```js